NikitaBharti73/Walmart-Sales-Data-Analysis/README.md

 This project explores Walmart sales data to uncover top-performing branches and product lines, study sales trends, and understand customer behaviour.
 Insights from this analysis can help improve and optimise Walmart’s sales strategies.
 ## Objectives
--Identify best-selling product lines and those needing improvement.
+- Identify best-selling product lines and those needing improvement.
--Analyse sales trends across time and branches.
+- Analyse sales trends across time and branches.
--Understand customer segments, their purchasing patterns, and their profitability.
+- Understand customer segments, their purchasing patterns, and their profitability.
--Provide actionable recommendations to optimise marketing and operations.
+- Provide actionable recommendations to optimise marketing and operations.
 ## Dataset
 The dataset is sourced from the Kaggle Walmart Sales Forecasting Competition and contains 1,000 sales transactions from three Walmart branches located in Mandalay, Yangon, and Naypyitaw.

 ## Key Facts
--17 columns describing sales transactions
+- 17 columns describing sales transactions
 -Historical data includes holiday markdown events that influence sales patterns.

 # Database Schema